ARMmbed/mbed-os-5-docs/docs/porting/connectivity/LoRaPortingGuide.md

 <span class="images">![](../../images/lora_radio_inherit.png)<span>Figure 1.
 Existing Mbed LoRa RF drivers inherit from the LoRaRadio class.</span></span>

 For a reference implementation, please see the existing [LoRa RF drivers](https://github.com/ARMmbed/mbed-semtech-lora-rf-drivers).
 Construction of a LoRaRadio object is a matter of taste.
-The existing reference drivers allow construction of the LoRaRadio object with full pin definitions to make sure that the driver is usable across platforms with any pin combination.
+The existing reference drivers allow construction of the LoRaRadio object with full pin definitions to make sure that the driver is usable across boards with any pin combination.
 You are free to use any form of construction as long as you provide a LoRaRadio object down to the Arm Mbed LoRaWAN stack.
 Use of an instance of the `LoRaRadio` class for a third party LoRaWAN stack is beyond the scope of this documentation.

 For API use cases, details, explanation and meaning, please see the `LoRaRadio` class reference below.
 We carefully planned and designed the data structures provided in [LoRaRadio.h](../mbed-os-api-doxy/_lo_ra_radio_8h_source.html).
 They carry most of what you need to write your LoRa RF driver.